-Operational A Operational ▲ Failures of people, processes and systems or the impact of an external event on operations (e.g., a cyber-attack having a detrimental impact on operations) including transformation and change related risks.
-Beazley attracts and nurture talented colleagues who champion diversity of thought, creating a culture of empowerment, collaboration and innovation to build an environment of employee wellbeing.
-The Managing Agent employs high calibre, motivated, loyal, and productive people with sufficient competence to perform the required duties.
-Beazley invests in technology and re-engineering processes to support the operation of these activities which is overseen by the operations committee.
-Beazley has policies and procedures across the organisation which ensure effective and efficient operations and drive productivity and quality across people, processes and systems to continue to enable scalable growth.
-The business continuity and disaster recovery and incident response plans help ensure the processes and systems enable our people to deliver the right outcomes for clients and overall productivity.
-There were effective controls in the day-to-day operations around information security, including cyber resilience to mitigate the damage that loss of access to data or the amendment of data can have on the ability to operate.
-Strategic ▲ Events or decisions that potentially stop the syndicate from achieving its goals or danger of strategic choices being incorrect, or not responding effectively to changing environments in a timely manner leading to inadequate profitability, insufficient capital, financial loss or reputational damage.
-The syndicate continuously addresses key strategic opportunities and challenges itself to be the highest performing sustainable specialist insurer.
-BFL commits to ensuring it recognises, understands, discusses, and develops a plan of action to address any significant strategic priorities in a timely fashion whilst ensuring continuity of operational effectiveness and brand reputation.
-BFL creates an environment that attracts, retains and develops high performing talent with diversity of thought to explore, create and build, through investing in understanding the complexity of the risks clients face and deploying expertise to create value.
+Principal risks and summary descriptions Mitigation and monitoring \$ Operational Failures of people, processes and systems or the impact of an external event on operations (e.g., a cyber-attack having a detrimental impact on operations) including transformation and change related risks.
+Beazley attracts and nurtures talented colleagues who champion diversity of thought, creating a culture of empowerment, collaboration and innovation to build an environment of employee wellbeing.
+The managing agent employs high calibre, motivated, loyal, and productive people with sufficient competence to perform their duties.
+Beazley invests in technology and re-engineering processes to support the operation of activities which are overseen by the operations committee.
+Beazley has policies and procedures across the organisation which ensure effective and efficient operations.
+This drives productivity and quality across our people, processes and systems to continue to enable scalable growth.
+The business continuity, disaster recovery and incident response plans, help ensure that processes and systems enable our people to deliver the right outcomes for clients and overall productivity.
+During 2023, there were effective control in the day-to-day operations around information security, data management, operational resilience including cyber resilience, etc. to mitigate the damage that loss of access to data or the amendment of data can have on the ability to operate.
+Operational risk outlook continues to be stable as Beazley manages evolving manual processes and controls into digitise processes along with technological and cyber resilience which are continuously evolving risks.
+Strategic Events or decisions that potentially stop the syndicate from achieving its goals or danger of strategic choices being incorrect, or not responding effectively to changing environments in a timely manner leading to inadequate profitability, insufficient capital, financial loss or reputational damage.
+Pervasive risks impacting multiple areas Beazley continuously addresses key strategic opportunities and challenges itself to be the highest performing sustainable specialist insurer.
+Beazley ensures it recognises, understands, discusses, and develops a plan of action to address any significant strategic priorities in a timely fashion whilst ensuring continuity of operational effectiveness and brand reputation. (e.g., reputation, and ESG) occurring through real or perceived action, or lack of action taken by a regulatory body, market and/or third-party used by the business.
+A negative change to Beazley's reputation would have a detrimental impact to syndicate profitability and public perception.
+Beazley creates an environment that attracts, retains and develops high performing talent with diversity of thought to explore, create and build, through investing in understanding the complexity of the risks clients face and deploying expertis to create value.
 The executive committee and the Board oversee these risks.
-Enterprise A Pervasive risks impacting multiple areas of the syndicate (e.g. conduct, reputation, ESG, concentration and / or viability) occurring through real or perceived action, or lack of action taken, a regulatory body, market and / or third-party used by the business.
-A negative change to the syndicate reputation would have a detrimental impact to profitability and public perception.
-Beazley aims to strategically create a sustainable business for its people, partners and planet through its responsible business goals.
-The syndicate embeds ESG principles and ambitions, focusses on reducing its carbon footprint, and contributing appropriately to its social environment.
-The syndicate recognises the impact of climate change.
-As part of its responsible business objectives, the syndicate sets out targets for its carbon footprint impact, the consideration of climate change in its underwriting and pricing and its investment portfolio.
-For more detail on risks and mitigations regarding climate related risks, please see the TCFD disclosures in the Beazley Annual report which is available on the Beazley corporate website from March 2023.
-Inclusion and diversity and peoples well-being continue to be fundamental to achieving these goals.
-The syndicate considers regulatory requirements and expectations and market practice, however, does not necessarily move with every prevailing market trend.
-The syndicate recognises the needs of our clients in everything we do.
-We deliver the right outcomes to our clients through the product lifecycle.
-The conduct review group oversees this risk.
+Beazley aims to strategically create a sustainable business for our people, partners and planet through its responsible business goals.
+Beazley embeds ESG principles and ambitions and it focuses on reducing its carbon footprint, contributing and it focuses on reducing its carbon footprint, contributing appropriately to its social environment, and enhancements to governance.
+Note that while Beazley considers market practice, it does not necessarily move with every prevailing market trend, considering these for potential opportunities and risks.